 Some camera skills matter more than others on TikTok.
 One of the key skills in getting started is getting your frame transitions right.
 This basic idea is surprisingly important.
-It will involve some practice but you'll find countless demo's on the internet to help you get trasitions down to a T. The same is true of other staple camera techniques used on TikTok.
+It will involve some practice but you’ll find countless demos on the internet to help you get transitions down to a T. The same is true of other staple camera techniques used on TikTok.
 Completing your first few TikTok accomplishments as a director of your own work will only motivate you to do more exploring.

 Practice Skits alone: